Morris-Research-Group/bayexpress/README.md

 Bayexpress is a framework designed for Differential Gene Expression Analysis of processed RNA-Seq data.
 It compares sequencing read counts for genes between different experiments.

-# A very friendly introduction to Bayesian statistics

-Should you be new to Bayesian concepts and you want to learn about it in an easier read than the papers mentioned below you can read my [friendly introduction to Bayesian statistics](https://franziskaaah.github.io/2024/10/24/A-very-friendly-Introduction-to-Bayesian-statistics.html).

 ## Dependencies

 All basic python functions to use our Bayesian framework for differential gene expression analysis can be found in [bayexpress_functions.py](bayexpress_functions.py).
 Their dependencies are the numpy and scipy python packages.

 All basic R functions to use our Bayesian framework for differential gene expression analysis can be found in [bayexpress_functions.R](bayexpress_functions.R).

+## Minimal working example

 If you are interested in calculating Bayes factors using either python or R you can follow our [minimal working example](minimal_working_example.md).

 All code is written in Python 3.10.6 (except running _DESeq2_, _edgeR_ in R), the conda environment export can be found in [environment.yml](environment.yml) containing all python and R package necessary.

+$~$

+# A very friendly introduction to Bayesian statistics

+Should you be new to Bayesian concepts and you want to learn about it in an easier read than the papers mentioned below you can read my [friendly introduction to Bayesian statistics](https://franziskaaah.github.io/2024/10/24/A-very-friendly-Introduction-to-Bayesian-statistics.html).

 $~$